friction2d/friction2d.github.io/_drafts/friction-0961.md

 comments: ""
 ---

-## Fixes
+## Changes

 * **SVG**
-  * Set default values for stroke and fill in import
+  * Set default values for stroke and fill on import
+  * Added linejoin and linecap support on import
   * Add `fill-rule` if path is `even-odd` on export
 * **Gui**
   * Fixed several issues with dockable windows